-If you’re up north you might not notice much of a change in weather, while Western and Southern Queenslanders will definitely feel a chill in the air.
+If you’re up in Northern Queensland you might not notice much of a change in weather, while Brisbane will definitely feel a chill in the air by now.

 As our lifestyles naturally change with the seasons, so should our homes.
 With the cooler Queensland weather fast-approaching, it’s time to bring out the winter woollies and start looking forward to cosy nights.
 There are a number of areas in your home where you can make simple changes which will help you stay warm and happy while the sun is taking its yearly vacation.

 Before winter truly kicks in, it’s time to check your heaters to make sure they are able to provide optimum warmth.
 It is important to use your heaters effectively for each space.
 For example, gas heaters are better suited to large spaces whereas electric heaters will provide adequate warmth in smaller or less busy areas of the home.

 Sheer curtains are completely on-trend and perfect for balmy summer weather however they’re not so good at keeping the heat in and the cool out.
 Window coverings such as insulated curtains or compact roller blinds work well especially if you keep your shutters closed at night as this will create an additional heat trapping layer.